The Hundred-word Eulogy

 The Hundred-word Eulogy (百字讃 (Bǎi Zì Zàn)) is a 100-character praise of Islam and the Islamic prophet Muhammad written by the Hongwu Emperor of the Chinese Ming dynasty in 1368.
 Copies of it are on display in several mosques in Nanjing, China.
+The eulogy signalled the beginning of a series of policies significant to the development of Islam in China.